My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 Publishing a book is easy

-In many ways, it is too easy to publish a book or an ebook on Amazon, Smashwords, and Draft2Digital.
+In many ways, publishing a book or an ebook on Amazon or Draft2Digital is too easy.

 But for many new self-publishing authors who rush to get their book on sale without a plan, it often leads to very few book sales.